fuerbringer/searxbot/README.md

 # Searxbot
-A Telegram Bot that forwards search results from a public [Searx](https://github.com/asciimoo/searx) instance.
+A serverless Telegram chatbot to search the internet!

 _[@SearxBot](https://t.me/SearxBot) on Telegram_